 - Sore throat

-- Lingering weakness that may persist after other symptoms go away
+- Lingering weakness that may last after other symptoms go away

 Your doctor will make the diagnosis after talking with you and giving you a physical exam.

 Tell her about your symptoms and how long you’ve had them.
 She may also ask you about where you work and whether anyone at home or at work is also sick.